^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Function of anterior cog muscle
+Function of the serratus anterior muscle

-Innervation of anterior cog muscle
+Innervation of the serratus anterior muscle

-The long thoracic nerve (CV-CVII).
+Long thoracic nerve (CV-CVII).

-Blood supply to the anterior cog muscle
+Blood supply of the serratus anterior muscle

-The thoracic and lateral thoracic arteries, posterior intercostal arteries.
+Thoracodorsal and lateral thoracic arteries, posterior intercostal arteries.